 New items from Sweet Loren’s and Abe’s debut

-Sweet Loren’s were sampling their new bake-at-home scones, oatmeal bars and bread sticks and Abe’s Muffins had their carrot cake cupcakes, holiday cupcakes, gluten-free muffins and four-pack muffins coming to stores.
-They used to offer four-packs but they’ve been gone a while.
-Glad to see them coming back to retail.
+Sweet Loren’s was sampling their new bake-at-home scones, oatmeal bars, and breadsticks, while Abe’s Muffins was showing off carrot cake cupcakes, holiday cupcakes, gluten-free muffins, and the welcome return of four-pack muffins heading to retail.
+It’s been a while since the four-packs were on shelves, so great to see them coming back.

 New innovations in plant-based meats